testdevlab/TestRay/README.md

 	  NoRaise: false/true (Default - false -> will rise error on fail)

 ### <a id="switch_window"></a>switch_window

+Switches to the provided window index.

+  - Type: switch_window
+    Role: role1 (Optional. if not specified will use the first one defined in the case Roles)
+    Value: 2 # (It is a number, and it will check if that window number exists)
+    CheckTime: 10 # (For how long it will check that the windows exist)

 ### <a id="switch_frame"></a>switch_frame

   - Type: switch_frame
+    Role: role1 (Optional. if not specified will use the first one defined in the case Roles)
     Strategy: css (Only if Value isn't declared)
     Id: "[name='iFrameName']" (Only if Value isn't declared)
     Value: Iframe_ID (Only if Strategy and Id aren't declared)

 ### <a id="maximize"></a>maximize

+Maximizes the current window.

+  - Type: maximize
+    Role: role1 (Optional. if not specified will use the first one defined in the case Roles)
+    Width: 1000 (Optional)
+    Height: 1000 (Optional)

 ### <a id="minimize"></a>minimize

+Minimizes the current window.

+  - Type: minimize
+    Role: role1 (Optional. if not specified will use the first one defined in the case Roles)

 ### <a id="submit"></a>submit

+It only works with forms on web pages, so make sure to point to the form element

+	- Type: submit
+	  Role: role1 (Optional. if not specified will use the first one defined in the case Roles)
+	  Strategy: id/css/xpath/uiautomator/class_chain/...
+	  Id: //some/path
+	  Condition:
+		- Value: 5 (Time in seconds)
+			Operation: visible
+			Result: true
+	  NoRaise: false/true (Default - false -> will rise error on fail)

 ### <a id="click_js"></a>click_js
+It is a different way to click on an element, but it uses Javascript interface.

+	- Type: click_js
+	  Role: role1 (Optional. if not specified will use the first one defined in the case Roles)
+	  Strategy: id/css/xpath/uiautomator/class_chain/...
+	  Id: //some/path
+	  Condition:
+		- Value: 5 (Time in seconds)
+			Operation: visible
+			Result: true
+	  NoRaise: false/true (Default - false -> will rise error on fail)

 ### <a id="add_cookie"></a>add_cookie

+It adds a cookie to the current browser.

+	- Type: add_cookie
+	  Role: role1 (Optional. if not specified will use the first one defined in the case Roles)
+	  Name: cookie_name
+	  Value: Value

 ## Only Mobile